 Working with your hub

-After your foundation training, you’ll start your placement in a local authority social work team.
+After this foundational training, you’ll start your year-long placement in a local authority social work team on 7 September 2026.
 You’ll work in a close-knit hub of trainees, led by an experienced social worker and supported by your practice tutor.

 Expanding your knowledge